lukas-h/overview-of-firebase-for-dart/README.markdown

 In general: If you want to use Firebase on all the *different Dart target platforms* (Flutter, Dart for Web or VM) you have *different packages*, varying syntax or even lacking support of many Firebase features.

 ### This document is supposed to give an overview of Dart packages for Firebase.
+- It is not here to criticize but to help confused developers.
 - If you'd like to contribute or help me improve this list, please open pull requests or issues.
 - If you want to discuss, please open issues.